Basic Suspension Safety [Level 3]

 Often what goes wrong during a scene can be traced back to something which happened -- or didn't happen -- before the scene even started.
 Proper Prior Planning Prevents Pissed Play Partners, or something like that.

 The most important aspect of preparing for a scene is establishing communication with your partner.
 The things I like to discuss prior to a rope suspension scene fall mostly into three categories:

 I'd estimate that more than half of the occasions on which I've had to interrupt or abort a rope scene had to do with food and/or hydration.
-Bottoms that are new to rope suspension tend to underestimate how demanding it will be on their body, and experienced bottoms tend to overestimate their powers of mind-over-matter, so I try to ask these questions every time, even when it may feel silly to do so:
+Bottoms that are new to rope suspension tend to underestimate how demanding it will be on their body.
+Here are some questions to consider:

 - When did you last eat?